-21) Go To This Unconventional Spot If You’re Feeling Queazy
+21) Go To This Unconventional Spot on a Cruise If You’re Feeling Queazy

 An unintuitive place to retreat to is actually the ship’s pool!
 Here you’ll get a double-whammy of help.
 First, the pool water itself will feel refreshing and cool.
 Secondly, you’ll move with the water in the pool rather than with the ship, which often helps with the disagreement your inner ear is having, causing the sea-sickness in the first place!
 Just don’t go here if you’re ready to blow, as your fellow pool-goers certainly won’t appreciate that.